LivePersonInc/lpabcsdk/README.md

 	                          autoSendWhenIdle: Bool? = false,
 	                          completion: (inout SDEBase)

 		CreateSDE function will generate an SDEBase object with a template reference to the relevant SDE type that passed in parameter, as a completion closure.
 		A setup call on the callback sde is required inorder to initiate the sde with all relevant params, and add it to a stack.
 		* optional - autoSendWhenIdle, when set to true, the sde will be added to the idleStack which automatically send the stack once idele timeout is met.
 Detfault is 5 sec but could be anything between 0-15 sec. see setSDEStackIdleInterval(interval:)

-- setSDEStackIdleInterval(interval:15)
+- setSDEStackIdleInterval(interval:15):

 		This will setup an Idle timeout interval for auto sending the idle SDE stack (optional). default is 5sec and Max is 15 sec.

 - send SDE:

 		sendSDEStack(onSuccess success: successClosureType = nil,
 	    	                          onFailure failure: failureClosureType = nil)

 		Sending the agregated SDE stack (when idle stack is not selected). callback with success/failure closures.

+- idleSDEStackCompletion:

+		a closure completion callback for sending idle SDE Stack.

-- implicitSDEClosure
+- implicitSDEClosure:

-	Will get invoked when a qualifying event is met, and callback the type of that event see eventLPimplicitEventCallbackType
+		Will get invoked when a qualifying event is met, and callback the type of that event see LPimplicitEventCallbackType

+- LPimplicitEventCallbackType:

-- eventLPimplicitEventCallbackType is the type of event being caled back from the implicitSDEClosure
+	 	Indicating the type of implicit event that is being caled back from the implicitSDEClosure.

+- Textual context for an outgoing CIM (device to LE)
+		implement:
+		'appendReplayMessagePayload(message: MSMessage, textContext: String)'
+		 With the initiated MSMessage object, and the desired textual String.